Pulumi Infrastructure Deployment Guide¶

 # List running tasks

-aws ecs list-tasks --cluster tradai-prod --service-name tradai-backend-prod \
+aws ecs list-tasks --cluster tradai-prod --service-name tradai-backend-api-prod \

 --profile tradai --region eu-central-1